-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 The CBO did indeed far overestimate the number of people who would sign up for the Obamacare exchanges, as FactCheck.org's Brooks Jackson wrote in March.
 Likewise, it undershot on the number of Medicaid enrollees.
 (That said, Jackson added, the CBO predicted the uninsured rate relatively closely.)

-Difficulties for some addicted, pregnant, or sick Americans
+Difficulties for some addicted, pregnant or sick Americans

-The act could make obtaining healthcare coverage prohibitively expensive for some sicker Americans, the CBO found.
+The act could make obtaining health care coverage prohibitively expensive for some sicker Americans, the CBO found.

-That's because under the AHCA, states could get waivers exempting them from some Obamacare provisions, including what are called "essential health benefits" — a list of basics like mental health and prescription drugs that the Affordable Care Act required plans to cover.
-States could also get waivers that allow insurers to charge more for people with preexisting conditions.
+That's because under the AHCA, states could get waivers exempting them from some Obamacare provisions, including what are called essential health benefits — a list of basics like mental health and prescription drugs that the Affordable Care Act required plans to cover.
+States could also get waivers that allow insurers to charge more for people with pre-existing conditions.

 One challenge the CBO faced in creating these estimates was figuring out how many states would get those waivers, and the report acknowledges that this creates some uncertainty in the estimates.
-In the end, they estimated that around one-sixth of the population lives in states that would seek both of those waivers.
+In the end, it estimated that around one-sixth of the population lives in states that would seek both of those waivers.
 Around half of Americans live in states that would seek no waivers, meanwhile, and the remainder live in states that would make "moderate" changes.

 In states that obtained both of those waivers, it would mean lower premiums for people buying individual insurance.
 But less healthy Americans in those states could face "extremely high premiums," the report said.